When it comes to an ultimate guide to google analytics for eCommerce, there are three very precise things to remember

 This particular tab helps you to know the interaction of your audience and your site.

 Firstly, through the Behaviour flow, you can see different sessions of a user.
-Moreover, if you switch the setting from the landing page to the source/medium, you would be able to classify the track the audience moment from the source of their acquisition till the drop-off.
+Moreover, if you switch the setting from the landing page to the source/medium, you would be able to classify the track of the audience moment from the source of their acquisition till the drop-off.

 Site content, Speed & Search